Are you craving a milky pink moment? If you’re looking for milky pink nail polish, this is the place to be.

 - Sweet Heart – Light, soft, and super sweet.

-- Ballet slippers re-mixed – sheer, pale pink
+- Ballet slippers re-mixed – light barely there sheer pink

-- Ballet Slippers – classic nude pink that everyone loves
+- Ballet Slippers – Everyone loves this classic pinkish nude

 - Madamoiselle – cute pink for grown-ups